transcending1/Review/admin/subpage/modules/module_doc/Random Forest Regression.md

 # Random Forest Regression
+## Detailed Info
-+ Description
+### Description

-A random forest regressor.A random forest i s a meta estimator that fits a number of classifyi ng decision trees on various sub-samples of the dataset and uses averaging to improve the pred ictive accuracy and control over-fitting.
-The s ub-sample size is always the same as the original input sample size but the samples are drawn wit h replacement if `bootstrap=True` (default).
+'A random forest regressor.A random forest i\n             s a meta estimator that fits a number of classifyi\n             ng    decision trees on various sub-samples of the\n              dataset and uses averaging    to improve the pred\n             ictive accuracy and control over-fitting.
+The s\n             ub-sample size is always the same as the original \n                input sample size but the samples are drawn wit\n             h replacement if    `bootstrap=True` (default).'

 | category | sub_category | type | cpu | gpu | memory | pipe_status |
 | --- | --- | --- | --- | --- | --- | --- |
 | Machine Learning | Regression | DOCKER | 1 | 0 | 2048 | keep |

-# Parameter Detail
+### Parameter Detail

 | name | is_input | category | default | required | selector_model |
 | --- | --- | --- | --- | --- | --- |